 Type 1 diabetes is a disease of the immune system, which is the body’s system for fighting infection.

-In people with type 1 diabetes, the immune system attacks the beta cells, the insulin-producing cells of the pancreas, and destroys them.
+In people with type 1 diabetes, the immune system attacks the beta cells, the hormone-producing cells of the pancreas, and destroys them.

-The pancreas can no longer produce insulin, so people with type 1 diabetes need to take insulin daily to live.
+The pancreas can no longer produce hormone, so people with type 1 diabetes need to take hormone daily to live.

 Type 1 diabetes can occur at any age, but the disease develops most often in children and young adults.

 Symptoms The symptoms of type 1 diabetes usually develop over a short period of time.
 They include increased thirst and urination, constant hunger, weight loss, and blurred vision.
 Children may also feel very tired all the time.
-If not diagnosed and treated with insulin, the person with type 1 diabetes will eventually lapse into a life-threatening condition known as diabetic ketoacidosis.
+If not diagnosed and treated with external source of hormone, the person with type 1 diabetes will eventually lapse into a life-threatening condition known as diabetic ketoacidosis.

 Risk factors.
 Though scientists have made much progress in predicting who is at risk for developing type 1 diabetes, they do not know exactly what triggers the immune system’s attack on beta cells.
 They believe that type 1 diabetes is due to a combination of genetic and environmental factors.

-The first step in the development of type 2 diabetes is often a problem with the body’s response to insulin, called insulin resistance.
-This means that the body needs increasing amounts of insulin to control blood glucose.
-The pancreas tries to make more insulin, but after several years, insulin production may drop off.
+The first step in the development of type 2 diabetes is often a problem with the body’s response to hormone, called hormone resistance.
+This means that the body needs increasing amounts of hormone to control blood glucose.
+The pancreas tries to make more hormone, but after several years, hormone production may drop off.

 Type 2 diabetes used to be found mainly in adults who were overweight and over age 40.
 Now, as more children and adolescents become overweight and inactive, type 2 diabetes occurs more often in young people.
 Many people with type 2 diabetes are overweight.